chainguard-dev/edu/content/ui/enforce-onboarding-quickstart.md

 ## Step 4 — Create a policy to require signatures on images

 You can create a policy directly from the UI by navigating to the **Policies** tab.
-In the policy list table menu, you will see a **Create policy** button.
-Clicking this button will open a dropdown menu, which will allow you to create a policy from scratch or use a predefined template, to require that images have signatures.
+In the policy table menu, you will see a **Create policy** button.
+Clicking this button will open a dropdown menu, which will allow you to create a policy from scratch or use a predefined template.

 For now, we can create a policy using the **Custom** option from the dropdown.

 <screenshot>

-On the policy create page, ensure that the correct group is displayed in the group field, `enforce-demo`.
+On the policy create page, ensure that the correct group is displayed in the group field: `enforce-demo`.
 Then paste the following code into the code editor:

 ```
 apiVersion: policy.sigstore.dev/v1alpha1